Advanced

 Parameter Combinations

-There are four primary patterns for loading Harbor tasks:
+There are five primary patterns for loading Harbor tasks:

 | Pattern | Required Parameters | Optional Parameters |